T-shirts Page

 Books Page

-Check out Peter's large, full-color poster of The Birth of Billy the Kid as well.
-This reproduction of another of Peter's paintings shows Billy, in the guise of Boticelli's Venus, and includes various actors in the Lincoln County War–a bit of New Mexico history–instead of the original angels.
+And take a look at Peter's large, full-color poster of The Birth of Billy the Kid.
+This reproduction of another of Peter's paintings is based on Botticelli's famous painting Venus and includes various actors in the Lincoln County War–a bit of New Mexico history–instead of the original angels.
 (Billy was the subject of a whole series of Peter's paintings.)
 The poster comes with a handy guide to all the characters.

 Birth of Billy the Kid